 $400 \times 25 \times 0.9$ mm galvanised strap to pass under the plate and up the other side of the stud.
-Six $30 \times 2.5$ flat head galvanised nails to each side of the stud.
-Three $30 \times 2.5$ flat head galvanised nails to each side of the plate.
+Six 30×2.5 flat head galvanised nails to each side of the stud.
+Three 30×2.5 flat head galvanised nails to each side of the plate.
 Hold down bolt with $50 \times 50 \times 3$ mm washer to be fitted within 80mm of the edge of the element.

 Internal Walls External Walls Internal Walls External Walls 80mm maximum 80mm maximum 80mm maximum 80mm maximum 2/300 x 25 x 0.9mm galvanised straps with six 30 x 2.5mm flat head galvanised nails to each stud and into the floor joist and three nails to the plate.
 Block to nog fixed with 3/100 x 3.75mm nails to stud.

+Hold-Down Fastener Requirements

-Hold-Down Fastener Requir rements Concrete Floors Timber Floors A mechanical fastening with a minimum characteristic uplift capacity of 15kN fitted with a 50 x 50 x 3mm square washer within 80mm of the ends of the bracing element.
-12 x 150mm galvanised coach screw fitted with a 50 x 50 x 3mm square washer within 80mm of the ends of the bracing element
+Concrete Floors Timber Floors A mechanical fastening with a minimum characteristic uplift capacity of 15kN fitted with a 50 x 50 x 3mm square washer within 80mm of the ends of the bracing element.
+12x 150mm galvanised coach screw fitted with a 50 x 50 x 3mm square washer within 80mm of the ends of the bracing element.

-5.1.5 GIB EZYBRACE® CORNER FASTENER PATTERN
+5.1.5 GIB EzyBrace® Corner Fastener Pattern

-Corner Fastener Pattern for ALL 4 CORNERS OF GIB® Bracing Elements (excluding GS2-Nom)
+Corner Fastener Pattern for ALL 4 CORNERS OF GIB® Bracing Elements (excluding GS2-NOM).

-- ▶ All four corners of a GIB® plasterboard bracing element must be fastened at 50mm, 100mm, 150mm, 225mm and 300mm from the edge of the sheet - Bracing element perimeter is then fastened at 150mm centres - Fasteners must be no closer than 12mm from the paper enclosed edge and no closer than 18mm from sheet ends or cut edges of sheets
+- All four corners of a GIB® plasterboard bracing element must be fastened as per the fastening patterns shown below - Bracing element perimeter is then fastened at 150mm centres, or for GS2-NOM 300mm centres - Fasteners must be no closer than 12mm from the paper enclosed edge and no closer than 18mm from sheet ends or cut edges of sheets